-Engine operating data and air pollutant emission measurement results for each one hour test period are presented in Tables 6.1
+Engine operating data and air pollutant emission measurement results for each one-hour test period are presented in Table 6.1.

-All one-hour test periods are less than or equal to the allowable limits specified in EGLE-AQD PTI No. 579-95F:
+All one-hour test period air pollutant emission measurement results are less than the allowable limits specified in PTI No. 579-95F: